thingwala/geyserwala-connect/docs/VALUES.md

 ***Operational values and how they can be used***

-Control of the Geyserwala Connect has been designed to expose many of its operational values, so that it is possible can view and control the way it operates.
+Control of the Geyserwala Connect has been designed to expose many of its operational values, so that it is possible to view and control the way it operates.
 Below are lists of the sets of values.
 The type `<bool>` is `true|false` on the JSON REST API and `ON|OFF` in MQTT payloads.

 # User
 ***JSON REST and MQTT***